 Explore this page to see how much countries give in global aid, where aid goes, and on what it is spent.
 The data is pulled from the official OECD-Development Assistance Committee (DAC) statistics on aid flows.

-In the last sixty years, total aid has grown more than four-fold, from US$38 billion in 1960 to US$204.0 billion in 2022.
+In the last sixty years, total aid has grown more than four-fold, from US$38 billion in 1960 to US$210.7 billion in 2022.
 But the financing needs to solve these global problems are much greater: to achieve the Sustainable Development Goals (SDGs) in low-income and lower-middle income countries will likely cost between $1.4 trillion to $3 trillion per year.

-From 2021 to 2022, total aid increased by 13.6 % in real terms.
+From 2021 to 2022, total aid increased by 17.0 % in real terms.
 This increase is largely related to In-donor Refugee Costs.
-Excluding that, aid increased by just 4.6%.
+Excluding these costs, ODA increased only by 7.2% in real terms.

 Over the last decade, aid as a share of national income (ODA/GNI) has barely risen, going from 0.31% in 2010 to 0.37% in 2022.